 UPRS ensures that any person or company in need of accessing and using protected musical works for gain obtains permission.
 With our license, the use of our music becomes legally authorized, thus reducing music piracy in the country.

-More still UPRS work with the Ugandan Government, Parliament, CISAC, WIPO, ARIPO, IFPI and other international bodies to influence public policy and legislation.
+More still UPRS works with the Ugandan Government, Parliament, CISAC, WIPO, ARIPO, IFPI, and other international bodies to influence public policy and legislation.

 UPRS ensures that music creators receive payments for the use of each of their works both locally and internationally through affiliated Societies.